 - A. The neighborhood association in which the property is located.
-(Addresses of these organizations are available from the Historic Preservation Office.) - B. All owners of adjacent properties (NOT RENTERS) - ▶ Subject property includes all parcels adjacent to those owned by the applicant. - ▶ Notices DO need to be sent to property owners outside locally designated historic preservation districts. - ► For large Multi-unit condominium projects, notice may be given to the condominium association's Chairman or its hired manager. - ► For the purpose of compliance with this rule, the owner of a property and the owner's address shall be the same as the records in the Township Assessor's office at the time notice is sent.
+(Addresses of these organizations are available from the Historic Preservation Office.) - B. All owners of adjacent properties (NOT RENTERS) - Subject property includes all parcels adjacent to those owned by the applicant. - ► Notices DO need to be sent to property owners outside locally designated historic preservation districts. - ► For large multi-unit condominium projects, notice may be given to the condominium association's Chairman or its hired manager. - ► For the purpose of compliance with this rule, the owner of a property and the owner's address shall be the same as the records in the Township Assessor's office at the time notice is sent.

-3. Required proof of notification for applications requiring full Commission approval
+3. Required proof of notification for applications requiring full Commission Level Approval

-➤ The Commission accepts only one method for proof of notification, certified mail, return receipt requested.
-Such notices must be mailed or proof filed within (10) days prior to the Commission meeting at which action of the application is scheduled and copy of letters sent to contiguous property owners.
+The Commission accepts only one method for proof of notification, certified mail, return receipt requested.
+Such notices must be mailed and proof filed within (10) days prior to the Commission meeting at which action of the application is scheduled and copy of letters sent to contiguous property owners.

-4. Required proof of notification for applications needing only staff approval
+4. Required proof of notification for applications needing only Staff Level Approval

-The applicant shall send notification to the adjacent property owners by either certified mail, return receipt requested, following the same procedure as required for applications to be heard by the Preservation Commission, or by regular mail, provided they give the staff a photocopy of each individually addressed letter and envelope.
-This notification shall only go out after a complete application is on file in the office of the Commission, and the applicant received a written Staff Approved Certificate of Appropriateness from the Preservation Commission staff.
-The notice shall state that the adjacent property owners have five business days from the postmarked date of the notice to contact the office of the Commission if they desire to remonstrate the matter and have the application heard by the full Preservation Commission at the next scheduled meeting.
+The applicant shall send notification to the adjacent property owners by either certified mail, return receipt requested, following the same procedure as required for applications to be heard by the Preservation Commission, or by regular mail with certificate of mailing, and copy of letters sent to contiguous property owners.
+This notification shall only go out after a complete application is on file in the office of the Commission and the applicant received a written Staff Approved Certificate of Appropriateness from the Preservation Commission staff.
+The notice shall state that the adjacent property owners have five business days from the postmarked date of the notice to contact the office of the Commission if they desire to review the application or provide remonstration regarding the matter and have the application heard by the full Preservation Commission at the next scheduled meeting.